 De Castroverde Law Group – Product Liability Attorneys

 At De Castroverde Law Group, we handle product liability cases ranging from auto parts and medical equipment to children’s toys.
 We believe manufacturing companies have a responsibility to offer safe products that have been designed with the consumer’s well-being in mind.
 The De Castroverde family has served the Las Vegas area since the early 1990’s.
 If you feel you have a product liability case, an initial consultation with one of our skilled, knowledgeable attorneys can help you determine the best way to move forward.
-Contact us today for a free consultation, our team of Las Vegas personal injury lawyers are ready to assist you.
+Contact us today for a consultation.